Curried Kumara Soup

 Try serving your soup with a swirl of cream or even natural yogurt.

 ...Maori for the Sweet Potato

 Kumara (Ipomoea batatas) was cultivated by the Maori before European habitation of New Zealand.
 Known in other areas of the world as the sweet potato the kumara is one of the most popular vegetables in New Zealand.
 They are full of health benefits and are an excellent source of vitamins and minerals, including vitamin B6, calcium and iron.
 They are almost fat free and are cholesterol free.

-In New Zealand there are three varieties.
+In New Zealand there are four main varieties.
 The red kumara has a creamy white flesh with a firm texture and a mellow flavour...this is my favourite.
 The gold variety has a soft texture and is slightly sweeter.
 The orange kumara is firm and has the sweetest taste.
 And then there is the newer purple kumara which has a purple skin and flesh.
 They are not as sweet as other varieties.

 Have you heard of kumara before?

 - 50 g butter

 - 1 cup hot vegetable stock OR 1 cup of hot water and 2 tsp of vegetable stock granules